littlstar/slate/source/index.md

   #- PHP

 toc_footers:
-  - <a href='https://littlstar.com/register'>Join Littlstar to generate your API Key</a>
+  - <a href='https://littlstar.com/register'>Join Littlstar to generate an API Key</a>
   - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>

 # Each RESTful API endpoint is documented in its own includes template.
 The site layout will iterate over
 # each of those files and output them in the order defined here.
 includes:
+  - example
   - errors

 search: true